-Tech professionals who pursue IoT certifications to advance their career have a wide range of choices that they can tailor to their career goals.
-Each of the certifications listed above states clearly in its course outlines who should take the courses.
+Tech professionals who pursue IoT certifications to advance their careers have a wide range of choices they can tailor to their career goals.
+Each of the certifications listed above states clearly in its course outline who should take the course.

 Certification programs offer foundational and business-oriented IoT courses to get started, even if tech professionals have little familiarity with IoT or work on the business side of IoT implementation.
-For individuals in this category, a vendor-neutral IoT course can give them a solid foundation.
+For individuals in this category, a vendor-neutral IoT course can provide a solid foundation.